hakwok/hakwok.github.io/_pages/about.md

 ## Projects & Initatives
 Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.
-Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \
+Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute.
-There I worked on dynamic traffic flow forecasting using Graph Neural Networks.

 ## Other Interests and Qualifications
 Currently, I'm on the path to obtaining my California Real Estate Salesperson license, driven by my commitment to thrive in our family business.
 Outside of real estate, I hold certification as a USATF Official and have a background as a sprinter in club-college athletics.
 Additionally, I've contributed to my high school alma mater as both a Defensive Backs and Linebackers coach.
 My interests extend to music, where I've earned an Associate of the Royal Schools of Music Piano Diploma and have actively collaborated with producers as an audio engineer.